LuCeHe/lucehe.github.io/_posts/2019-1-1-On-Creativity.md

 have greater influence on creative achievement than cognitive abilities, such as intelligence"

+"According to Feist,
+creative people in general share a number of personality traits.
+They are more autonomous, introverted, open to experience, driven, and impulsive"

+"However, there are some differences between creative artists and scientists.
+Creative artists tend to be emotionally unstable, sensitive, imaginative, and impulsive, whereas creative scientists are arrogant, self-confident, ambitious, and autonomous"

+"Some researchers have reported that personality characteristics have greater influence on creative achievement than cognitive abilities, such as intelligence"

+"As a result, more creative scientists scored lower on conscientiousness and agreeableness."

+“biologicalfunctional model of personality.”

+"Many researchers have agreed that publication and citation counts are reliable and robust measures of creative output in science"

+" Moreover, we defined creative product as “new-anduseful” and, thus, we suggest accessing the novelty aspect of the scientific product by calculating the total number of publications produced by a scientist, and the usefulness aspect by calculating how often this publication was cited.
+"

+"the h-index and
+the creativity index—that correct for the number of self-citations,"

+"Hypotheses
+Based on the findings from previous research studies, we predicted positive relationships between creativity and the personality traits of openness and neuroticism (G. J. Feist, 1998).
+Creativity and agreeableness, on the other hand, would be negatively correlated (Feist, 1993; G. J. Feist & Barron, 2003).
+Creativity and psychoticism would be positively correlated, and highly creative scientists would score higher on the trait of psychoticism than less creative peers (H. J. Eysenck, 1993).
+Moreover, we predicted that these relationships would hold once covariates, such as career age and sex, are held constant."

+" As predicted, all creativity measures (the overall creativity score, Ci, h-index, and creativity index), except Pi, correlated significantly and positively to openness"
+"openness does not have direct influence on the productivity of a scientist and mostly affects their impact on the field" "Contrary to prediction, the most productive, creative scientists were lower rather than higher on psychoticism.
+The correlation for Pi and psychoticism was r =- .19 (p  .05), and for psychoticism and h-index, r =- .18 (p  .05)."

+"Interestingly, sex did not correlate with overall creativity, suggesting that men and women are equally creative in their scientific productivity."

 [Trait and Behavioral Theories of Leadership: an Integration and Meta-Analytic Test of Their Relative Validity]( https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1744-6570.2010.01201.x )